apartresearch/specificityplus/README.md

-# MEMIT: Mass-Editing Memory in a Transformer
+# Uncovering Failures of Model Editing in Large Language Models: An Improved Specificity Benchmark

 Editing thousands of facts into a transformer memory at once.